Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 • Barcelona city center is partially flat, however, some parts are hilly so make sure you wear comfortable shoes (ex: the area surrounding Sagrada Familia is flat, but to get there, you need to walk slightly uphill).

-• If you are embarking on a cruise ship in Barcelona, especially if you’re coming from the US, make sure you come to Barcelona at least two days prior to the embarkation to avoid the inconveniences of jet lag.
+• If you are embarking on a cruise ship in Barcelona, especially if you’re coming from the US, make sure you come to Barcelona at least two days before the embarkation to avoid the inconveniences of jet lag.
 If you want to fully enjoy the city, you’ll need to come at least 4-5 days before your cruise starts.
-Check out the best hotels in Barcelona
+Check out my article on the 15 Best Hotels near Barcelona Cruise Port

 • Barcelona Hop on hop off sightseeing bus tours are also available and the bus stop is located close to the cruise terminal.
 Three routes are offered and all include stops at the most iconic landmarks and attractions including the Sagrada Família, Park Güell, the Pedrera, Camp Nou, La Rambla, Montjuïc and many others.
 You can check out the Hop on Hop off Barcelona tours on Viator and Get Your Guide